Xarelto Side Effects in Seniors: Essential Safety Guide for Families

 Proper dosage and timing

-For atrial fibrillation, older adults typically take 15–20 mg once daily, depending on kidney function.
-Those with normal kidney function (CrCl ≥50 mL/min) usually take 20 mg daily.
-Those with moderate kidney damage (CrCl 15–49 mL/min) take a reduced 15 mg dose.
+For atrial fibrillation, older adults typically take 15 to 20 mg once daily, with the exact dose tied to kidney function.
+Someone with normal kidney function (a CrCl of 50 mL/min or higher) usually takes 20 mg a day.
+Someone with moderate kidney damage (CrCl of 15 to 49 mL/min) takes a reduced 15 mg dose.

 Both 15 mg and 20 mg tablets must be taken with food, ideally with the evening meal.
 Food helps the body absorb the medication properly and reduces stomach upset.